dylanglatt/marketbasketanalysis/README.md

 # Market Basket Analysis
 # Dylan Glatt
-# Finds desired support (user input) for highly correlated transaction items purchased together.
-# Output: list of items and support value for target marketing.

 This project implements market basket analysis to identify frequent itemsets and association rules from transaction data using Python.
+Users can input desired support and length of transactions.
 The analysis aims to uncover patterns in customer purchasing behavior, which can help businesses make data-driven decisions on product placements, promotions, and inventory management.

 ## Features
 - **Frequent Itemset Mining:** Identify itemsets that appear frequently in transactions.